Shakthisoul2005/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**

-To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming is verified
+thus the half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming is verified